-Josef Frank was no fan of game hunting and he designed several carpets with the aim of replacing genuine animal hides.
+The carpet, which has earned the nickname “the Beast”, spreads out in the room like the skin rug of a monstrous mythical creature.
+Josef Frank Frank was no fan of game hunting and he designed several carpets with the aim of replacing genuine animal hides.
 His carpets also often resemble stone paved terraces or have abstract patterns.
 To his mind, flowers and birds were not to be trampled upon, while monsters were perhaps a different matter.

 Josef Frank was both appreciated and debated a committed modernist who did not follow the rule book.
 This book presents Josef Frank's intense craving for activity, which lasted more than half a century.

 Josef Frank’s critical, polemic essays, which followed developments in Austria during the interwar period and the years after the Second World War, focus on subjects such as architecture and urban planning.